MENU

 FIXING

-Fixing also called “Kill green” is a very important step to stop or slow down oxidation.
-There are some methods like “Wok frying”, “Steaming” and “Roasting” commonly used for this purpose.
+Fixing, also called “Kill green,” is an important step to stop or slow down oxidation.
+Methods like “Wok frying,” “Steaming,” and “Roasting” are commonly used for this purpose.

 ROLLING

-This step is used to enhance the oxidation process and to turn leaves into different shapes for a beautiful visual appearance.
+This step enhances the oxidation process and turns leaves into different shapes, creating a beautiful visual appearance.

 DRYING

-This step is done to stop further oxidation.
-But it’s important to understand that even after tea is dried and packaged, oxidation truly never stops as long as tea leaves are exposed to oxygen.
+This step stops further oxidation.
+But it’s important to understand that even after tea is dried and packaged, oxidation never stops as long as tea leaves are exposed to oxygen.

-With some teas like wulongs and red teas, drying is very important, when thanks to roasting (kind of drying) this step adds additional aroma and taste notes.
+Drying is very important for some teas like wulongs and red teas.
+Roasting (a kind of drying) adds additional aroma and taste notes.

 SORTING